Anisotropic Cosmic Ray Transport in strong MHD Turbulence due to Magnetic Mirroring and Resonant Curvature Scattering: Conclusion

 \section{Conclusion}

 We have studied the combined role of magnetic mirroring and resonant curvature scattering in the transport of highly magnetized particles in Alfvénic magnetohydrodynamic turbulence.
-We found that these mechanisms facilitate reversals of the pitch angle of particles (with broad probability distributions of the reversal times), which in turn shape the observed parallel transport behavior.
-While magnetic mirroring plays a prominent role for low-energy particles, the longest involved time scales belong to trajectories with pitch angle cosines close to one, such that they fall in the loss cones of typical mirroring structures.
-These trajectories eventually scatter off of resonant field line curvature, which is relevant for a wide range of particle energies due to the asymptotic tail of the curvature probability distribution.
+We found that these mechanisms facilitate pitch-angle reversals of particles with broad probability distributions of the times between consecutive reversals.
+By modeling this process as a Lévy walk, the parallel diffusion coefficient can be derived from these distributions.
+While magnetic mirroring plays a prominent role for low-energy particles, the longest involved time scales belong to trajectories with pitch-angle cosines close to one, such that they fall in the loss cones of typical mirroring structures and eventually scatter off of resonant field line curvature.

 Further, we have argued that the scattering mechanisms are intrinsically connected to the magnetic field line structure, where magnetic mirroring occurs in locally ordered field line bundles, while resonant curvature scattering is linked to chaotic regions of the field.
-From this point of view, energy-independent parallel transport appears plausible, provided that high curvature values cluster in a way that gives rise to an energy-independent maximum free path (magnetic mirroring is already energy-independent).
+From this point of view, energy-independent parallel transport appears plausible, provided that high-curvature events are clustered, where the sharpest turns are closely surrounded by slightly less intense turns.
+This would lead to highly localized scattering centers that act equally on a wide range of particle energies.
 Our results on perpendicular transport also corroborate the role of the field line geometry, where magnetic mirroring diminishes the diffusion coefficients by effectively confining particles to coherent patches, while resonant curvature scattering enhances it by enabling cross-field transport over chaotically separating field lines.

 To reconcile our results with energy-dependent observations of galactic cosmic-ray diffusion coefficients, we present a simplified model of an intermittently inhomogeneous interstellar medium, where energy-dependency arises from energy-independent scattering mechanisms via selective interaction of cosmic rays with variously sized turbulent patches.